imade7825/money-manager/userStories/pagination-transactions-list.md

 - Items per page options: 10, 15, 20
 - The UI clearly indicates which page the user is on
 - Disable Previous button on first page and Next button on last page
+- filtered resutls are paginated when the transachtios list is too long
+- pagination adjusts if filtered data is samller then 10 results
+- pagination are handled on client side only.(no API changes required)
+- Account balance always shows the current balance, independent of pagination or filtering.

 ## Tasks